 Membership in Phi Alpha is open to BASW, MSW and PhD students in the School of Social Work at Michigan State University.
 A lifelong commitment to excellence, recognition for academic excellence, camaraderie, and support a natural outcomes of Phi Alpha membership.

-An undergraduate student is eligible for active membership when he or she has achieved junior status, achieved an overall grade point average of 3.2 or higher, and completed a minimum of 9 credits in the social work core curriculum.
+An undergraduate student is eligible for active membership when they achieved junior status, achieved a grade point average ranking them in the top 35% of their program, and completed a minimum of 9 credits in the social work core curriculum.

 Members initiated as undergraduate students who enter a graduate school of social work shall be continued as active members.

 Any current member of the society may transfer membership to the MSU chapter when he or she has moved into its jurisdiction upon application to this chapter.

 The chapter will not discriminate on the basis of age, color, gender, handicapper status, height, marital status, national origin, political persuasion, race, religion, sexual orientation, veteran status, or weight.

 - Becoming a member of a nationally recognized organization that supports high standards in social work education

 - Participation in scholarly activities and social action events

 - Working together with student colleagues and professors on social issues and creating a scholarly environment at the School of Social Work.